MJoergen/HyperRAM/src/Example_Design/README.md

 The top-level file contains no logic of its own, and only instantiates other modules.

-On thing to note is that the top-level contains the two constants:
+One thing to note is that the top-level contains the two constants:

 * `C_HYPERRAM_FREQ_MHZ` : This controls the HyperRAM device clock speed.
 The maximum value supported by the MEGA65 platform is 100 MHz.